 Simple and flavorful!
 Red lentils add protein and bulk to this creamy broccoli soup without overpowering flavor or color.

-- 1 tablespoon coconut, grapeseed or olive oil or 3 Tbsps water for water saute
+- 1 tablespoon olive oil or ¼ cup water

 - 1 medium onion, diced

 - 2 – 3 large heads broccoli (about 1 ½ lbs.), cut into florets (stalks chopped ok too)